Johnny Ace: Death

 After touring for a year, Ace had been performing at the City Auditorium in Houston, Texas, on Christmas Day 1954.
 During a break between sets, he was playing with a .32 caliber revolver.
 Members of Ace's band said he did this often, sometimes shooting at roadside signs from their car.

 It was widely reported that Ace killed himself playing Russian roulette.
-However, Thornton's bass player, Curtis Tillman, who witnessed the event, said, "I will tell you exactly what happened!
-Johnny Ace had been drinking and he had this little pistol he was waving around the table and someone said ‘Be careful with that thing…’ and he said ‘It’s okay!
-Gun’s not loaded… see?’ and pointed it at himself with a smile on his face and ‘Bang!’ — sad, sad thing.
-Big Mama ran out of the dressing room yelling ‘Johnny Ace just killed himself!'"
+However, Curtis Tillman, who was Thornton's bass player, witnessed the event.
+Tillman later said: "I will tell you exactly what happened!
+Johnny Ace had been drinking and he had this little pistol he was waving around the table and someone said 'Be careful with that thing…' and he said 'It's okay!
+Gun's not loaded… see?' and pointed it at himself with a smile on his face and 'Bang!' — sad, sad thing.
+Big Mama ran out of the dressing room yelling 'Johnny Ace just killed himself!'"

 Big Mama Thornton said in a written statement (included in the book The Late Great Johnny Ace) that Ace had been playing with the gun but not playing Russian roulette.
 According to Thornton, Ace pointed the gun at his girlfriend and another woman who were sitting nearby but did not fire.
 He then pointed the gun toward himself, bragging that he knew which chamber was loaded.
 The gun went off, shooting him in the side of the head.
 According to his biographer Nick Tosches, Ace shot himself with a .32 pistol, not a .22, and it happened little more than an hour after he had bought a new 1955 Oldsmobile.

 Ace's funeral was held on January 2, 1955, at Clayborn Temple AME church in Memphis.
 It was attended by an estimated 5,000 people.
 His remains were buried at New Park Cemetery in Memphis.

 "Pledging My Love" was a posthumous R&B number 1 hit for ten weeks beginning February 12, 1955.
 As Billboard bluntly put it, Ace's death "created one of the biggest demands for a record that has occurred since the death of Hank Williams just over two years ago."
 Thus Johnny Ace became the first act to reach the Billboard pop charts only after death.
 His single recordings were compiled and released as The Johnny Ace Memorial Album.